Contested & Uncontested Divorce

 You Need

-We serve all of central Utah from Lehi, Saratoga Springs, Orem, Provo, Springville, Spanish Fork, Payson, Heber, and Nephi.
+We serve all of central and southern Utah from Salt Lake, West Jordan, Lehi, Saratoga Springs, Orem, Provo, Springville, Spanish Fork, Payson, Heber, Nephi, and St. George.
 Regardless of whether your case is a simple uncontested divorce, a complicated contested divorce, or somewhere in between we can help you relieve your stress and make sure you are as protected and comfortable with the process as possible.

 We will work tirelessly to ensure that your needs and goals are met and keep you appraised of the progress of your case along the way.
 We know how to strategically pursue your case, so that you obtain the best results possible.
 Divorce and all legal issues associated with this pivotal life event can be resolved through dynamic trial representation, negotiation, or mediation.